Website Architecture: Organizing Site Structure for Indexing

 Leverage Schema Markup

-Schema markup provides search engines with detailed information about your content.
+Search engines need a lot of contextual information about your content, which is provided to them through schema markups.
 It can enhance indexing and improve visibility in search results.

 Use Canonical Tags